Canada Day: Activities

 Most communities across the country host organized celebrations for Canada Day, typically outdoor public events, such as parades, carnivals, festivals, barbecues, air and maritime shows, fireworks, and free musical concerts, as well as citizenship ceremonies.
 There is no standard mode of celebration for Canada Day; Jennifer Welsh, a professor of International Relations at the University of Oxford, said about this: "Canada Day, like the country, is endlessly decentralized.
 There doesn't seem to be a central recipe for how to celebrate it—chalk it up to the nature of the federation."

 In the national capital of Ottawa, concerts and cultural displays are held on the front lawn of Parliament Hill, as organized by Canadian Heritage, which include the main "noon show" and an evening programme.
+The event traditionally begins with the singing of the royal anthem "God Save the King" and the national anthem "O Canada" in English and French followed by a flyover by the Snowbirds.
 Typically the governor general and prime minister officiate, though the monarch or another member of the royal family may also attend or take the governor general's place.
 Smaller events are mounted in other parks around the city and in neighbouring Gatineau, Quebec.
+In provincial capitals, official celebrations are often held at the provincial legislative building, usually in the presence of the lieutenant-governor or premier of the province.